VitoPalumboPodcast/History/README.md

 ## Serving the Site Locally

+The page now loads Leaflet, vis-timeline and the polyline decorator from public CDNs, so you can open `index.html` directly in any modern browser.
-The project is a static website.
-From the repository root run:
+If you prefer to run a small local server, from the repository root run:

 ```bash
 python -m http.server